chaoss/education/README.md

 To contribute to the onboarding course, please follow the guidelines found in our [CONTRIBUTING.md](https://github.com/chaoss/education/blob/main/Contributing.md) and our [Code of Conduct](https://github.com/chaoss/.github/blob/main/CODE_OF_CONDUCT.md).
 We strongly believe that much of what makes open source so great is the incredible communities it brings together, so we invite you to join us!

-## Submission of Scritpt/Recorded Video/Edited Videos;
+## Submission of Script/Recorded Video/Edited Videos;

-To submit yourScritpt/Recorded Video/Edited Videos
+To submit your Script/Recorded Video/Edited Videos
 - Create a PR
 - Link the issue you work on to the PR
 - Add the Script/Recorded Video/Edited Video link.
-- Finally submit the PR.
+- Finally, submit the PR.

-Maintainers
+## Maintainers

 *   Elizabeth
 *   Peculiar